[Originally posted on June 2017. Updated on Aug 01, 2019.]

 While the usual B2C checkout involves payment via credit card, a B2B purchase frequently begins with a request for quote (RFQ) because the prices of products are not fixed.

 Magento 2.2 offers a streamlined workflow for the RFQ process.
 The customer can request a quote right from the shopping cart.
 While starting a quote, the customers can include comments, documents to justify their request.
 They can also view the status of the quote and correspond with the merchants as needed.

 For each quote, the B2B companies can see the quote details and documents.
-They can add comments and attachments and set quote expiration date.
-Merchants can view the total cost data, calculate percentage to offer discounts that support their margin targets.
+They can add comments and attachments and set the quote expiration date.
+Merchants can view the total cost data, calculate the percentage to offer discounts that support their margin targets.
 They can also negotiate product and shipping prices to meet customer demand.
-The quoting tool also suggests additional SKUs or substitutions to increase order value.
+The quoting tool also suggests additional SKUs or substitutions increase order value.

 Quick Order Entry and Requisition Lists

 B2B e-commerce platforms are expected to offer full support for purchase orders, including quick re-orders for the wholesale customers to help drive repeat business.

 Customers can search by SKUs or upload a CSV file with SKUs to start their orders.
 Magento validates that the SKUs are in catalog and inventory and fetches information like thumbnail picture and price so that the buyer can verify whether the correct SKUs have been entered.